Higher order Schrodinger and Hartree-Fock equations: Abstract

 \section{Abstract}

-In this article, we extend the domain of validity of the higher order Schr\"{o}dinger equations to the use of a Coulomb potential.
-Then we develop the higher order Hartree-Fock equations with bounded and Coulomb potentials.
+The domain of validity of the higher-order Schr\"{o}dinger equations~is analyzed for harmonic-oscillator and Coulomb potentials as typical examples.
+Then the Cauchy theory for higher-order Hartree--Fock equations with~bounded and Coulomb potentials is developed.
+Finally, the existence of associated ground states for the odd-order equations is proved.
+This renders these quantum equations relevant for physics.